 Dear Ones,

-Hope you have a day filled with joy-filled moments.
-I plan to go to my exercise class, then with Al to his post op appointment, home in time for crafts and later Bible Study.
+Hope you have a prayerful day!
+I plan to go to my exercise class, to Creative Crafts, and later to church for Bible study on Hebrews.

 Devotions from Judy’s heart